HorizonRobotics/SocialRobot/README.md

 ```
 If you already have a gazebo in your system, please make sure its version is greater than 9.6.
 You can check gazebo version by running `gazebo --version`.
 SocialRobot had been tested with Gazebo 9.6 and Gazebo 10.0.

-You also need to add the models in this repp to GAZEBO_MODEL_PATH
+You might need to add the model path in this repp to GAZEBO_MODEL_PATH:
 ```bash
 export GAZEBO_MODEL_PATH=REPO_ROOT/python/social_bot/models:$GAZEBO_MODEL_PATH
 ```